 The current model of funding part-time higher education in Ireland is for students to self-fund their courses - i.e. the Student Grant or BTEA / Back to Education Allowance schemes do not currently fund part-time courses.

-Each WIT part-time course has a course description webpage which sets out the fee for that course.
+Each SETU Waterford part-time course has a course description webpage which sets out the fee for that course.

 How to Pay?